w3f/General-Grants-Program/grants/speculative/nsure_network.md

 * **FTE:**  2
 * **Costs:** $5,000

 Milestone 1 will implement our mvp on polkadot network.
 Mvp will support capital mining, trading and staking functions which is the same function with ethereum.
+For details:
+* capital mining: support capital mining of certain stable coins(e.g. USDT).
+70% of total newly minted supply will be distributed proportionally to mining. (certain parameters may change at launch)
+* trading: Insurance purchase & quote supply.
+MCR will be locked accordingly when a policy is sold.
+Transactions will be locked in the capital pool.
+When a policy is purchased the policy holder will also be rewarded 30% of total newly minted supply.
+* Staking: Staking rules will be supported to accelerate capital mining.

 ### Milestone 2 — beta release: Capital Mining; Cover purchasing; Leveraged Staking; Claim payment
 * **Estimated Duration:** 4 month
 * **FTE:**  3
 * **Costs:** $15,000

-We will publish our beta release in 4 months for the full functions of nsure project.
-It includes the contract/frontend/backend and related coding.
-Finally open to public for beta test.
+Nsure Beta will be released and deployed in 4 month.
+Nsure Beta will include new UI/front end/ backend/smart contract.
+Upgrades compared with MVP:
+ MCR lock on capital mining.
+30 days lock dropped to prevent capital pull out during claim payment.
+Surplus pool for each smart contract protection.
+The fund to pay claim will be firstly paid out from this pool and the rest will be paid out from capital pool.
+3-phase vote claim assessment.
+Policyholder’s round; agent’s round; public round.
+Premium will be distributed from staking.
+50% of Nsure token staked on specific smart contracts will be burnt.

 ### Milestone 3 — official version